 The final grade will depend on three different components:

-• One short essay (25%).
-Each student will write a 1000 words essay on the topic of two lecture sessions.
+1. One short essay (25%).
+Each student will write a 1000 words essay on the topic of one lecture session.
 Essays and topics will be assigned at the beginning of the course.
 Students who have been allocated a session are expected to lead the debate in that session by posing questions and otherwise contributing actively to the discussion.

 Competences, learning outcomes and teaching activities (PDF)